mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 **Note**: This is still a rough draft.
 Please do not distribute this link.
 {{</notice>}}

-In 2020, I put up a website for a prototype of a product called TinyPilot.
-I had no idea if the business would go anywhere, so the first version of the website was just a basic site with a free theme.
+Two years ago, I created a website for my business with a free theme and my terrible design skills.
+I told myself if the business took off, I'd hire a real designer to make it look professional.

+{{<img src="landing-before-cropped.png" alt="Screenshot of old landing page" maxWidth="400px" hasBorder="true" caption="[TinyPilot website](https://tinypilotkvm.com), before design changes">}}

 A year later, my business was earning $45k/month in revenue, and my website still looked like a college student's hobby project.

-{{<img src="landing-before-cropped.png" alt="Screenshot of old landing page" maxWidth="400px" hasBorder="true" caption="[TinyPilot website](https://tinypilotkvm.com), before design changes">}}

-Beautiful designs aren't my strong suit, so I set aside $15k to hire a designer for a few months.
-My site was pretty simple, and I only wanted to redesign the three pages the customer sees when they buy my product, so I expected it to take a couple of months.
+I only wanted to redesign the three pages the customer would visit in the purchase flow for my main product, so I expected it to be a simple redesign.
+Maybe a few months and $10-15k.

 Here's what the site looked after the redesign:

 {{<img src="landing-after-cropped.png" alt="Screenshot of new landing page" maxWidth="400px" hasBorder="true" caption="[TinyPilot website](https://tinypilotkvm.com), after design changes">}}

 Except it didn't take a few months and $15k.
-It took eight months, $46k, and massive stress.

-Now that the project is over, I'm revisiting what mistakes I made in specifing this project, hiring a designer, and working with them that led this project so out of control.
+It took eight months, $46k, and a long series of headaches.
+Now that the project is over, I'm revisiting what mistakes I made that let this project grow so far out of control.

 ## I know what you're thinking

 If you hear that someone spent $46k to redesign three pages of a website, you probably think they're a rube who's never hired anyone before.

-While I've never worked with an agency, I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).
-I'm also a software developer, so I understood the work I hired the agency to complete.
+But I've done this before!
+I've hired dozens of freelancers, including [developers](/freelancer-guidelines/), [artists](/how-to-hire-a-cartoonist/), [writers](/hiring-content-writers/), and [editors](/editor/).

 I definitely made mistakes on this project, but hopefully they're more interesting than the ones you expect.

 ## The initial estimate: four weeks and $7k

-A $15k budget puts you in an awkward position.
-Anyone you can find by Googling "web design agency" is too big an agency to give you the time of day for a $15k project.
-And if you go the low-end route through freelancer marketplaces, there's enough fraud and inflated reviews that you waste a lot of time on low-quality designers.

 After interviewing a handful of freelancers I found through recommendations, I spoke to a US-based web design agency I found through Hacker News who I'll just call WebAgency.
-They had the most profesional presentation and a wide range of talent in-house, including design, custom illustrations, and 3D imaging.
+They gave me the highest quote, but their portfolio best matched the style I wanted, and they had a wide range of talent in-house, including design, custom illustrations, and 3D imaging.

-Isaac, WebAgency's CEO, suggested I reduce the project scope.
-Instead of a full-blown redesign, I should just start with a rebranding.
-WebAgency would create a new logo and work with me to select a new color scheme and fonts for the site.
-From there, I could measure results to see if it was worth continuing the redesign.
+WebAgency won my confidence when Isaac, the CEO, suggested I scope the project down to reduce costs.
+Isaac proposed that instead of a full-blown redesign, his agency could focus on a rebranding, so they'd create a new logo and work with me to select a new color scheme and fonts for the site.

+After rebranding, I could measure results to see if it was worth continuing the redesign.
 If nothing else, a rebrand would give me solid foundation to create a marketing campaign with digital marketing agencies.
 That sounded smart!

 WebAgency estimated that the rebrand would require 30-40 billable hours over two to four weeks.
 Their hourly rate was $175, so we were looking at $5-7k for a new logo and branding.
+Easy peasy.

 Isaac warned that I was smaller than their other clients.
-Most of their customers have WebAgency on expensive long-term retainer agreements.
+Most of their customers had expensive long-term retainer agreements.
 This project was so tightly-scoped that we could do it hourly, but there was a possibility that they'd have to pause my work occasionally if a retainer client needed more time.

 I didn't mind pausing the project for a week or two if they got busy.
 I was originally expecting the project to take two to three months, so an extra few weeks felt like nothing.